 Technically, it means pasta-maker, but it’s also a rough approximation of the sound you’re going to make when you take your first mouthful here.

-Because if you’ve had the cacio e pepe at Stevie Parle’s Palatino, you’ll understand the unadulterated, leg-jittering excitement surrounding his latest opening.
-Slap bang in the heart of Soho, this first properly central spot is a more laid-back (and, ergo, affordable) affair than his other restaurants, with long communal terrazzo tables, low-slung, soft-focus lighting and a colourful, futurism-meets-street art mural across the back wall.
+Because if you’ve had the cacio e pepe at Stevie Parle’s Palatino, you’ll understand the lustful excitement that surrounded his latest opening.
+Slap bang in the heart of Soho, his first properly central spot is a more laid-back affair than his other restaurants, with long communal terrazzo tables, low-slung, soft-focus lighting and a colourful, futurism-meets-street art mural across the back wall.
 Your typical trattoria it ain’t.

-NOTE: Pastaio is open Monday-Saturday, noon-late, and is walk-in only.
-You can find out more on their webiste HERE.
+NOTE: Pastaio is open daily from noon-late, and is walk-in only.
+You can find out more on their website HERE.

 Pastaio | 19 Ganton Street, W1F 7BU